-Three-way matching is a payment verification technique used by the accounts payable department.
-When this group receives an invoice from a supplier, it matches the following information:
+Three-way matching is a payment verification technique for ensuring that a supplier invoice is valid.
+When the payables department receives an invoice from a supplier, it matches the following information:

 - The information on the supplier invoice to a copy of the related purchase order that has been forwarded to it by the purchasing department.
 The purchase order states the quantity and price at which the company agrees to buy the goods or services stated on the supplier's invoice.